sudoskys/StableDiffusionBook/docs/paint/WebUi/index.en.md

 - Natural language

-Natural language can be used directly, WebUi(SD) has natural language processing capabilities (English sentences), and can also use face characters and emoji
+Natural language can be used directly, WebUi(SD) has natural language processing capabilities (English sentences), and can also use  emoji

 - parameter [^6]